-Table 9-4: Near-mine exploration targets
+Figure 9-5: Near-mine exploration targets shown in green, mine workings in grey

 9.1.5.2 District Exploration Targets and Potential

 Exploration targets within the district have been broken out into two groups: targets within the Balmat-Pierrepont trend, and targets within the greater district.
 In addition to geologic, geochemical, and historical data, mineral and surface ownership plays an important role in target generation.
 Currently the Company has ten drill targets within the Balmat-Pierrepont trend that are within current mineral rights ownership.
 In addition to the targets on trend, the Company has four regional drill targets with mineral rights access.